Insurance Agency M&A: How Brokers Overcharge

 | TOTAL | $50K-$100K on a $1M sale | ~$3,500-$9,000 estimated |

-These are our estimates based on comparable freelance and consulting rates — not a published industry study.
+These are our estimates based on comparable freelance and consulting rates, not a published industry study.
 The point: percentage-based commission structures price services based on the sale amount, not the labor involved.

-Why Brokers Get Away With This
+Why Have Traditional Brokers Gotten Away With This Pricing for So Long?

 Most agency owners have never sold a business before.
 They don't know: